africanproofs/provider-register/README.md

 *For the purposes of this document, a provider is any entity that performs some sort of service for the Flare ecosystem.
 This typically includes price providers, attestation providers, validators ets.*

 ## Provider Register Contract
 The contract is intended to facilitate a decentralised method to, in a permissionless manner; 1.)
-Notify other chain providers of the existence of chain infrastructure offerings, 2.)
-Allow for an exchange of meta information amongst and about chain providers and validators.
+Notify the ecosystem participants of the existence of chain infrastructure offerings, 2.)
+Allow for an exchange of meta information amongst and about chain providers, developers, and validators etc.

 ### How it works.